w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 is responsible for coordinating the state of various prospective parachain fragments.
 A fragment is a prospective/potential parablock.
 More than one of these make up a [**fragment tree**](https://paritytech.github.io/polkadot/book/node/backing/prospective-parachains.html#fragment-trees), and represent the potential states of a parachain.
-Each of these fragments are anchored to a past relay chain parent.
-This does not have to be the latest parent, as was before, but can be one in the past.
+Each of these fragments is anchored to a past relay chain parent.
+This does not have to be the latest parent, as was before, but it can be one in the past.

 This subsystem also communicates with other subsystems in the validation process, such as the Backing subsystem, once a candidate block has been seconded.